gcarbo01/db-schema-design-guidelines/README.md

 Because they are: <br>
 .
 Unique  <br>
 .
 Mandatory  <br>
 .
-Immutable  <br>
+Immutable
 <br>
 For example: <br>
 .
-“ABN” (Australian Business Number) <br>
+'ABN' (Australian Business Number) <br>
 Australia Business Registry generates these identifiers, which are used for Business Organisations.  <br>
 .
-"Employee number" <br>
+'Employee number' <br>
    The HR system generates this <br>
  <br>
 Be aware that there could be business rules that apply to this entity that may require these Natural Keys fields to be assigned the SQL properties: <br>